 Joint UN system and service for digital investigative support for the UN family

-ICC has been supporting Clients and Partner Organizations in the fulfillment of their mandate for nearly 50 years.
+UNICC has been supporting Clients and Partner Organizations in the fulfillment of their mandate for nearly 50 years.
 This support has included diverse workloads across the enterprise ICT landscape from client consulting services, data and analytics and information security to platform, infrastructure and software services and cloud support.

-ICC’s experience and expertise in these areas means that over the years and through the changes in digital technologies, ICC has accumulated unique knowledge of the challenges that our Clients are facing in their delivery of ICT solutions.
+UNICC’s experience and expertise in these areas means that over the years and through the changes in digital technologies, UNICC has accumulated unique knowledge of the challenges that our Clients are facing in their delivery of ICT solutions.
 This includes experience and expertise in the collection of Clients’ raw data and information, its processing, safe storing, availability and presentation.
 And even more important is the analysis, knowledge and understanding that we can share with Clients to help them make meaningful decisions.

 Digital environments, tools and solutions are ever more present and central to business and daily life.
 The digital transformations taking place around us today means moving away from traditional ways of working, migrating the core processes into the digital sphere (just think of teleworking today and the paperless, digital office).